Word Clouds (‘wordle’ to most) can be a dynamic tool for visualizing text and for presenting a group’s thinking. They are AMAZING!

-While planning for the Future of Learning conference at Harvard’s Graduate School of Education, I wanted to capture and share our participants’ views on “What are the key features of 21st Century Learning”.
-At first, word clouds didn’t cross my mind because in past experiences I had entered a historical speech, lecture notes or asynchronously generated google docs.
-All these use cases would be ineffective for our needs.
+While planning for the Future of Learning Conference at Harvard’s Graduate School of Education, I wanted to capture and share our participants’ views on “What are the key features of 21st Century Learning?”
+At first, word clouds didn’t cross my mind because in past experiences I had entered a historical speech, lecture notes, or asynchronously generated Google Docs.
+All of these use cases would be ineffective for our needs.
 But then it dawned on me, Socrative could aggregate our real-time responses.
 Of course!

 1. Identify a question which will generate responses for your particular needs.*